BurningSmile/dotfiles/README.md

 # Dotfiles
 My Linux system configuration

-Mainly used for setting up Devolopment vm's and quickly getting my personal systems up and running.
+Mainly used for setting up Development vm's and quickly getting my personal systems up and running.

-Things you will need to change to implemet under your system include the following
+Things you will need to change to implement under your system include the following

 ```
 Change any instances of [David] to your account username in all of the files where it is referenced.